lmingzhi618/wpl-compiler/WPL/README.md

 ## Grade C: Minimal functionalityｈ
 - Implement standard and inline comments.
-OK
 - Compile a single int program() function that can be compiled by llc and then assembled with the runtime library by clang.
   A single int program() means that you do not have to implement functions and procedures in this level except for this one.